 2. Vary the intensity, mileage & route of your workouts.
 This is essential in my training plans.
 Changing pace, intensity and duration of runs will help ensure you improve.
 You can’t expect to improve if you run the same route at the same pace, day after day.
 Simply varying the routes or running surfaces is one of the best ways to spread out the various forces on your lower body so that no one tissue or tendon gets overworked.

 3. Practice proactive recovery – along with the 3 too’s, you should regularly use a foam roller and an occasional ice bath.
+I also use the Recover App (which I reviewed & highly recommend in this post).
 I use compression socks to help me recover from both hard and long runs.
 However, to truly be proactive, you need to complete workouts at a level where your body is ready.
 This means scheduling workouts based on other workouts you will or have already completed that same week or in previous weeks.
 Coach Jay Johnson says, “keep the hard days hard and easy days easy.”
 I also recommend taking at least 1 day off (no exercise) per week.